Aadniz/pineapple-passive-packet-scanner/README.md

 ## Known bugs
 * By putting the script in `/etc/rc.local` prevents LED and other minor functionality to work properly.
-* Spawning too many instances, resulting in out of memory error

 ---